libretro/scenewalker-libretro/README.md

 sets the current texture to `Foo.png` relative to where the obj was loaded from.
 All faces declared after will refer to this texture.

+## Changing resolution

+The implementation exposes a libretro core option to change internal resolution.
+Resolutions can be set to a scale factor of 320x240 (up to 1920x1440).

 ## Example OBJ

 This declares a simple textured triangle: